eunjung31/eunjung31.github.io/_projects/5_project.md

 related_publications: true
 ---

-[ChangeLing Lab](https://changelinglab.github.io/) is a hub of expertise in computational linguistics, with a particular emphasis on phonetics, phonology, and morphophonology.
+[ChangeLing Lab](https://changelinglab.github.io/) is a hub of expertise in computational linguistics, with a particular emphasis on phonetics, phonology, and morphology.
 If you share an interest in this field, I highly recommend exploring the following:

 * [Allovera](https://arxiv.org/pdf/2004.08031), Multilingual allophone database
 * [Allosaurus](https://arxiv.org/pdf/2002.11800), Universal phone recognizer